-K-Kids and Builders Clubs do not have dues collected by the District or International.
-The Kiwanis Clubs pay a sponsorship fee directly to Kiwanis International.
+K-Kids and Builders Clubs do not have dues collected by the District or International The Kiwanis Clubs pay a sponsorship fee directly to Kiwanis International.
 This fee should be paid at the start of the Kiwanis administrative year.
 The fee is \$180.00 and is paid annually.

-Key Club has an District and International due structure.
+Key Club has a District and International due structure.
 Each member of Key Club pays \$10 to Key Club International, of which \$3 is returned to the Ohio District of Key Club.
 To keep district dues low, each sponsoring Kiwanis Club pays \$100 per Key Club to the Ohio District of Key Club each year.
-Additional financial support may come in the form of assisting members to attend Fall Rally (one day event) or District Leadership Conference (3-day event) or Key Club International Convention (5 day tour).
+Additional financial support may come in the form of assisting members to attend Fall Rally (one day event) or District Leadership Conference (3 day event) or Key Club International Convention (5 day tour).
 Dues are paid to Key Club International.
 Sponsorships and event registrations are paid to Ohio District of Key Club.

 Circle K has a District and International dues structure.
-Similar to Key Club and Kiwanis, they pay a per member dues structure, each member of Circle K pays \$24 to Circle K International.
-In addition to the international dues, currently, each student pays \$12 for district dues.
+They pay a flat rate to Circle K International depending on the size of the student body at their school.
+Two year schools (Community Colleges) pay \$300, Four year schools with less than 5,000 students pay \$450, schools with more than 5,000 students pay \$600 each year.
+In addition to the flat fee, each student pays \$12 for district dues.
 All dues are paid to Circle K International.
-Circle K has a Fall Rally, Spring Officers Training (SpOT), District Convention and International Convention which present additional funding needs for students.
+Circle K has A Fall Rally, Spring Officers Training (SpOT), District Convention and International Convention which present additional funding needs for students.

 Aktion Club members pay a per member rate of \$8 for dues, payable to Kiwanis International.
-There are no district dues, but they do have a district conference in August, registration fees are payable to the Ohio District of Kiwanis.
+There are no district dues, but, they do have a district conference in August, registration fees are payable to the Ohio District of Kiwanis.